-Society of the Divine Word
+4. The Society of the Divine Word

-- 10. Serves as the primary liaison between the College and the Chicago Province through regular communication with the Provincial Superior and other Province offices regarding matters pertaining to the College, including personnel, finance, and recruitment. - 11.
-Models SVD values to faculty, staff, administrators and students in a variety of contexts (e.g. special celebrations, presentations, homilies, etc.).
+4.1 The President serves as the primary liaison between the College and the Chicago Province through regular communication with the Provincial Superior and other Province offices regarding matters pertaining to the College, including personnel, finance, and recruitment.